Lawn Clippings Are Full Of Natural Nutrients

 Recycling lawn clippings back into the turf simply involves leaving the lawn clippings on the lawn after lawn mowing.
 However, to gain the greatest benefit, at the greatest speed, and without running the risk of damaging the lawn, we need to keep a couple of points in mind when we do this.

 The clippings need to be as small as possible after mowing.
-This is achieved through regular lawn mowing which ensures the clippings are only very small, and therefore quickly break down and deteriorate and don't add to the thatch layer.
+This is achieved through regular lawn mowing which ensures the clippings are only very small and fine, and therefore quickly break down and deteriorate and don't add to the thatch layer.

 The next best thing to do is to use a mulching lawn mower, which is a standard 4 blade rotary lawn mower that has an attachment which can be added to the rear chute area of the mower.
 The purpose of this Mulching Plug is to send the grass clippings back through the blades which chops them up into even smaller pieces.